 Matthew Dalton starts in the second row while Joe Dunleavy and Matthew Agnew occupy the wing forward positions.
-Jonny Stewart and Aaron Hall are named the Ulster players named on the bench.
+Jonny Stewart and Aaron Hall are named on the bench.

 Ireland were dealt with a blow this week when Tom O’Toole was ruled out of the tournament with an injury with more emphasis being placed on Jack Aungier who starts at tighthead prop.
 Diarmuid Barron is named at hooker while James French is Ireland’s loosehead prop.
 Leinster’s Jack Dunne partners Ulster’s Dalton at lock.
 Highly rated St Mary’s forward, Caelan Doris captains the side from No.8 instead of the injured Jack O’Sullivan.

-Surprisingly, Jonny Stewart has to contend with a spot on the bench as Hugh O’Sullivan is named as scrum half.
-Harry Byrne retains his position from the Six Nations at outhalf while Peter Sylvester partners Tommy O’Brien in the centres.
+Hugh O’Sullivan is named as scrum half and Harry Byrne retains his position from the Six Nations at outhalf while Peter Sylvester partners Tommy O’Brien in the centres.
 Dan Hurley and Tom Roche make up the left wing and right wing positions with Michael Silvester starting at fullback.

 France head into the tournament in a buoyant mood after clinching the Six Nations title on points difference over England earlier in the year and recorded a 34-24 victory over Ireland in that tournament.